Vntage/CYKParser/README.md

 > Test langauges from the document are not named correctly for clarity, knowing which language is which, they must be renamed as below, to work properly.

-Language must be in a text file specifically named: "CFG.txt", One Grammar at a time.
+Language must be in a text file specifically named: "CNF.txt", One Grammar at a time.

 Empty strings (epsilon) are not supported.
 This means: